ibm-maximo-dev/maximo-wotrack-android-sample/README.md

      workOrderSet.searchTerms("pump", "broken")
  ```

 After these elements are successfully loaded into the ResourceSet, they must be convered into a friendly data format that is usable inside the application context.
-That's when JSON objects are used.
+That's when JSON (JavaScript Object Notation) objects are used.
  ```kotlin
      val resourceObject = workOrderSet.member(0) // I am a Resource object val jsonObject = resourceObject.toJSON() // I am a JSON object,